-Drawing on some advice from stylist Nicole Rosenberg and inspiration from some of our best homes on sale, here are five pretty ideas to inspire your nursery makeover.
+Drawing on advice from stylist Nicole Rosenberg, here are five pretty ideas to inspire your nursery makeover.

 1. Lively wallpaper

-The great thing about wallpaper is there are so many different and amazing styles to choose from.
-From cartoon animal murals, to adorable polka dots, starry skies and bold floral prints, you’re sure to be able to find a cute design to suit your space.
+The great thing about wallpaper is the huge variety of different and amazing styles to choose from.
+From cartoon animal murals to adorable polka dots, starry skies and bold floral prints, you’re sure to find a cute design to suit your space.

-Another appealing thing about modern wallpaper is it’s easy to apply and remove yourself, and it doesn’t leave any damage on walls.
-“Use a removable wallpaper that you can remove when the child grows out of the baby room look”, Nicole suggests.
+Another upside for busy parents-to-be is that modern wallpaper is easy to apply and remove yourself.
+Also, it doesn’t leave any damage on walls.
+“Use a removable wallpaper that you can easily update when the child grows out of the baby room look”, Nicole suggests.

-If you don’t want to commit to papering the entire wall you could always run the wallpaper part way up the wall (as below) or just add it to the ceiling so the baby has something colourful and interesting to look at.
+If you don’t want to commit to papering the entire wall, try running wallpaper just part way up (as shown below).
+Or for a unique twist, add it to the ceiling so baby has something colourful and interesting to look at!

 2. Whimsical canopy

-“Don’t be afraid of using playful décor- this is one room you can really takes some risks!”, Nicole reminds expectant parents.
+“Don’t be afraid of using playful nursery decor ideas – this is one room you can really take some risks!”, Nicole advises expectant parents.

-A popular and playful trend in nursery décor right now is canopy tents crafted in a variety of colours and materials.
+A popular and playful trend in nursery decor right now is canopy tents, crafted in a variety of colours and materials.
 We especially love the dusty pink and mint styles we’re seeing, pictured below.
-A canopy will work wonders to create drama in a nursery space.
+A canopy works wonders in creating a whimsical feel in a nursery space.

-Fill your canopy with fluffy cushions and a sheepskin rug to create a cosy reading nook perfect for bedtime stories and snuggles.
+Finally, don’t forget to fill your canopy with fluffy cushions and a soft rug.
+This will create an ideal nook for bedtime stories and snuggles.

 3. Simple artwork

 Not every piece of nursery decoration needs to be bold, dramatic and colourful.
-A simple gallery wall of four or more animal artworks in soothing pastel and neutral tones is an ideal way to add interest and create a restful environment for the baby.
+A simple gallery wall of four or more animal artworks looks amazing.
+Choose pastel and neutral tones to add interest whilst creating a restful environment for baby.

-We’re big fans of the understated charm of pairing cute canvas art with custom made baby name wall plaques and dainty wall hangings.
+Don’t be afraid to mix up your wall hangings.
+We’re big fans of the understated charm of pairing cute nursery art with custom made baby name plaques and dainty shelves.

 4. Natural textures

-Introduce loads of natural tones and textures with the addition of a boho wicker peacock chair (perfect for nursing mums!), a chic woven jute rug and seagrass storage baskets.
+Currently trending nursery decor ideas include loads of natural tones and textures.
+Think wicker chairs (perfect for nursing mums), chic woven jute rugs and seagrass storage baskets.

 5. Soft lighting

-The addition of a soft lamp or night light is a nursery décor essential.
-“When breast feeding or checking on the baby, a soft night light that you can turn on that won’t disrupt their sleep” is a super handy accessory Nicole advises.
+The addition of a soft lamp or night light is a nursery decor essential.
+“When feeding or checking on the baby, a soft night light that won’t disrupt their sleep is indispensable”, Nicole advises.

-We hope these nursery decoration ideas will help inspire you to create a functional yet stylish nursery to welcome your new baby into your home.
+Now that you have a functional yet stylish nursery, you’re ready to welcome your new baby into your home!